RealIndrit/blender-import-openctm/README.md

 ## Usage

+- Go to [Blender Extension Website](https://extensions.blender.org/approval-queue/import-openctm-ctm/#about) and download/install the Plugin
 - To import: File > Import > OpenCTM (.ctm)

 **Note** Model might be scaled in weird way when imported, make sure to scale it to viewport size after importing it,